Plaquemine Post South

-The Plaquemine Post South is a weekly newspaper published in Plaquemine, Louisiana, US, owned by Gatehouse Media.
+The Plaquemine Post South is a weekly newspaper published in Plaquemine, Louisiana, US, owned by the USA Today Co..
 It is a member of the Louisiana Press Association.
 The publication covers news in the City of Plaquemine and the Iberville Parish area.

 History

 The Plaquemine Post South was established in 1881 by Mary E. Hebert.
 The newspaper has won several Louisiana Press Association awards.